Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 </pre></big>

 -=MISSABLE=-

+**Recommendations: At least two Magic Potions and your Magic Meter halved by the Mad Batter**

 This is a very magic-expensive achievement, so be sure to bring as many Magic Potions as you can.
 The elemental rods are a necessity to stun the heads, but they also deal damage even when they are stunned.
 Important to keep in mind is that you have to deal with the Fire Head first before ever doing damage to the Ice Head.
 Once both heads are gone, the snake will go around the room in a specific pattern, so use the hammer on the middle part 5 times for it to die.